xani-dev/javascript-react-2/Assignments.md

 When you are finished create a PR with the following title: `Ex.
 3: Up Down Counter`.

 # Ex.
 4 Min Max Counter
 Create a React component called `MinMaxCounter`.
-Copy the `UpDownCounter` from the previous example and Min/Max values:
+Copy the `UpDownCounter` from the previous example and add Min/Max values:

 When component has been loaded into the DOM for the first time all values are 0: